TheComputerCrasher/TADC-Kinger-Computer-Explained/README.md

 # Connections to Episode 9
 ### ***The following section contains SPOILERS for The Amazing Digital Circus: Episode 9!
 Continue at your own risk if you haven't seen it!!***

 ### Seriously, you'll want to see this episode for yourself.
-These are pretty minor spoilers, but if you read these, you might start wondering how these topics came up.

 ## 9-1
 Kinger mentions that the brain scans are much smaller than the researchers thought they should be, which lines up with these files' 2.3 MB size.